 Fortunately, the high, upfront cost to go lithium can be mitigated by building your own lithium battery bank using 24 volt electric vehicle (EV) lithium oxide manganese (LiMn2O4) battery cells.
 Steve Hericks did just that in an article we featured recently here on Truck Camper Adventure.
 Steve’s DIY camper, called Maximus, features a massive electrical system centered around a 24 volt, 1,100 amp hour lithium battery bank and a buck converter that converts the 24 volts to 12 volts for some of his loads.
 He charges this battery with a 950 watt of solar power system and a robust DC-DC alternator charging system.
 You won’t find a generator anywhere near Steve’s camper.
 That’s because Steve’s battery, coupled with a 4,000 watt pure sine wave inverter, is large enough to run an air conditioner, a convection microwave, and an induction cooktop.

-How to Properly Charge an RV Lithium Battery
+How to Charge an RV Lithium LiFePO4 Battery

-With regard to the charging profile used by lithium, there are some important differences.
-The lead-acid battery requires three main charging stages—bulk, absorption, and float—to properly charge.
-An equalization and maintenance stage for lead-acid is used to prevent sulfation as well.
-Not so with lithium, which requires only two stages, a bulk charge up to 95 to 97 percent SOC, and a tiny absorption charge for 10 to 15 minutes for the remaining 3 to 5 percent SOC.
+With regard to the charging profile used by lithium, there are some important differences as well.
+The lead-acid battery requires three main charging stages to properly charge—bulk, absorption, and float.
+Lead-acid needs an equalization and maintenance stage to prevent sulfation as well.
+Not so with lithium, which requires only two stages, a bulk charge up to approximately 97 percent SOC, and a tiny absorption charge for 10 to 15 minutes for the remaining 3 percent SOC.
 Because lithium doesn’t sulfate the additional float and equalization stages aren’t needed.

 Yet, when it comes to charging, lithium has another important difference—the practice of keeping lithium topped-off or “trickle charged” at 100 percent SOC.
 You simply shouldn’t do it.
 This is because lithium can be “stressed” due to ambient temperature changes while in storage.
 As a matter of fact, the optimum state of charge (SOC) to store a lithium battery for long-term storage is between 40 to 80 percent SOC or when the battery’s open circuit voltage is approximately 13.1 volts.
 Unlike lead-acid, the monthly self-discharge rate of the lithium battery is a meager 1 to 2 percent and experiences no “health” issues when receiving a partial charge or when being stored less than fully charged.
 So what’s the bottom line?
 If you’re keeping your lithium battery topped off for long periods of time at home or at an RV park—stop doing it—you’re probably damaging it.